 Education News from NY Times

-This poem, by Emma J., is one of the 11 winners of our fifth annual Found Poem Student Contest.
-It comes from a Travel article, “A Big Sur Bath by the Light of the Moon.”
+This poem, by Joanna Gerber, is one of the 11 winners of our fifth annual Found Poem Student Contest.
+It comes from a Science article, “Space Ripples Reveal Big Bang’s Smoking Gun.”